 \section{Abstract}

-The magnetization steps of quintets, consisting of five identical magnetic ions coupled by isotropic nearest neighbors antiferromagnetic exchange interaction, in the hcp lattice, have been investigated.
-In that model there are 17 types of quintets.
-The values of the magnetic field of the magnetization steps of the quintets have been determined by numerical diagonalization of the spin Hamiltonian, which is composed by the isotropic exchange and the Zeeman interactions.
-The quintets are composed of individual spin $S$ = 1/2, 3/2 and 5/2.
-The contribution of the quintets for the effective concentration (or technical saturation) as a function of the magnetic ions concentration was also calculated.
+The magnetization steps of quintet clusters, consisting of five identical magnetic ions coupled by isotropic nearest neighbors antiferromagnetic exchange interaction in the hcp lattice, have been investigated.
+In that model, called the $J_1$ model, there are 17 types of quintets.
+The values of the magnetic field of the magnetization steps of the clusters have been determined by the numerical diagonalization of the spin Hamiltonian.
+The simulations have been performed for quintets composed of individual spin $S$ = 1/2, 3/2 and 5/2.
+The contribution of the quintets to the effective concentration (or technical saturation) as a function of the magnetic ion concentration was also calculated.